This article demonstrates the conversion of HTML code into a PDF file using the Sejda app along with Scheduler by Quickwork.

 Configuring the trigger

-- In the Trigger section, choose the Scheduler by Quickwork app from the drop-down menu in the Apps field present right below the New Trigger button.
+- In the Event section, choose the Scheduler by Quickwork app from the drop-down menu in the Apps field present right below the New Trigger button.

 - Select the trigger event as New scheduled event from the drop-down menu in the Triggers field.